KennyShyne/CyberSecurity-Projects/README.md

 # CyberSecurity-Projects

-<h2>This is my attack and defense home lab environment where i will practice both Red and Blue teaming.
-I have started this project to sharpen my skills and become a better security engineer.</h2>
+This is my attack and defense home lab environment where i will practice both Red and Blue teaming.
+I have started this project to sharpen my cybersecurity skills and become a better security engineer.
 <h2>Below is the list of my courses i'm taking for my Security Engineering Journey:</h2>

   Blue Teaming: